 The winery also serves as a museum, since Coppola’s movie memorabilia is housed here—including his Oscars, Marlon Brando’s desk from The Godfather, and the 1948 Tucker Sedan used in the movie Tucker: The Man and His Dream.
 Go swimming (the pool is open April to October), enjoy a tasting, take a tour, roll bocce, buy an exquisite gift in the shop, dine on something delicious.
 And if you hit it right, you just might catch a glimpse of Coppola himself.

-Try Your Luck at River Rock Casino: This attractive, 62,000-square-foot gaming facility, open 24 hours a day, offers spectacular views of the Alexander Valley, live entertainment, four dining venues (from full-scale buffet to quick snacks), and a Native American cultural arts collection that features historic Pomo basketry.
+Try Your Luck at River Rock Casino: This attractive, 62,000-square-foot gaming facility, open 24 hours a day, offers spectacular views of the Alexander Valley, live entertainment, and four dining venues, from full-scale buffet to quick snacks.
 River Rock Casino (3250 Highway 128, Geyserville, 707-857-2777) is home to about 1,200 slot machines and 20 gaming tables, as well as a high-limit room and a penny slot lounge.
 A free Club Card earns player reward points, and frequent promotions and giveaways add to the fun.
 To learn more, read our feature article about River Rock Casino.

 Celebrate the Outdoors at Lake Sonoma: Nestled into a valley overlooked by mountains, Lake Sonoma (3333 Skagss Springs Road, Geyserville, 707-431-4533)—bordered by 50 miles of shoreline—was created in 1983 during the construction of Warm Springs Dam; it’s managed by the U. S. Army Corps of Engineers.
 Lake Sonoma offers a diversity of recreational activities for public use.
 You’ll find secluded coves for boating, fishing in the stocked lake, areas for water-skiing and jet skis, boat and canoe rentals, an archery field, camping (both drive-in and boat-in), a public boat ramp and full-service marina, more than 40 miles of trails (for hikers, cyclists and equestrians), swimming, a state-of-the-art fish hatchery, and picnic areas.
 The Mill Brandt Visitor Center contains cultural and natural history exhibits about the Dry Creek Valley, and offers tours of the fish hatchery and ranger-led programs.